 #7: Condition Your Hair

 Deep condition your hair a day or two before the wedding so that it is thicker, silkier and you don’t have any frizz.
-Do not change the color of your hair the first few days before your wedding though — there is nothing worse than testing a hair color before your big day.
+Do not change the colour of your hair the first few days before your wedding though — there is nothing worse than testing a hair colour before your big day.